-Business Management and Duties of the Board of Directors in Switzerland
+The Duties of the Board of Directors of a Swiss Company

 The Board of Directors (BoD) plays a fundamental role in the management and direction of a company.
 Its responsibilities are governed by both general principles and specific duties, clearly defined in the Swiss Code of Obligations.
 These guidelines establish the non-transferable and inalienable powers of the Board of Directors, as well as the specific duties it must assume.